lklyne/lyle-klyne/src/pages/posts/post-1.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'Building a blog'
 pubDate: 2022-12-25
-description: 'This is the first post of my new Astro blog.'
+description: "Time for something new!
+I haven't updated my personal website in over five years.
+I started so many times, creating mockups in figma, test projects in webflow, googling the latest front-end frameworks.
+Everytime I hit a roadblock..."
 author: 'Lyle Klyne'
 image:
     url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
     alt: 'The Astro logo with the word One.'
 tags: ["astro", "blogging", "learning in public"]
 ---
 Time for something new!
 I haven't updated my personal website in over five years.
-I started so many times, creating mockups in figma, test projects in webflow, googling the hottest front-end frameworks.
+I started so many times, creating mockups in figma, test projects in webflow, googling the latest front-end frameworks.
 Everytime I hit a roadblock.

 My previous personal website was a static site generator built using jekyll.
 It was a different time in web development where I was manually uploading build files using FTP to my hosting provider, but I loved the experience of writing things out in code.
 I've built a lot of websites using webflow since then, and for a while thought that I'd just make a new version there, but I couldn't make it happen.